HolidayVibe Maldives

 What makes a good diving resort in the Maldives?

 Three things matter most: a quality house reef you can access from shore, a professional dive center with certified instructors, and proximity to dive sites that match what you want to see.
 Star rating matters less than these factors.
+A 4-star resort in the right atoll with a strong reef will consistently outperform a 5-star property with a mediocre one.

 Do I need to be certified to dive at Maldives resorts?